 Another option is to hire a tuk-tuk.
 This can be cost effective if you are in a group, but be sure to haggle as the drivers are opportunists when it comes to tourists.

 Wherever you go in India, it is important that you dress appropriately.
 It is recommended that female travellers respect the local tradition of covering shoulders and legs from the knee upwards.
 Not only is it respectful, but it will help to avoid unwanted attention.

 The dress code for men is a little more relaxed; however, it is recommended to avoid revealing vests or tank top.

 In all touristy areas there are many travel scams you should be aware of so consequently, you can avoid them.
 There are also known to be skilled pick pockets operating in Jaisalmer so be sure to keep your valuables secured at all time.
 We use either a small padlock or compartmental bag to keep our valuables safe.

 Most tourist attraction in India forbid the use of tripods within the grounds.
 Expect to be reprimanded by security guards if you attempt to use one.

 We recommend educating yourself on Travel Safety in India to help you avoid any sticky situations.

 As travellers, it should always be a top priority to travel responsibly.
 We already leave a substantial carbon footprint just by flying to our travel destinations, so that’s even more reason to make a positive impact when we get there.
-There are many small steps you can take to becoming a responsible traveller, and we highly encourage you to educate yourself before travelling to India.
-Here are some things you can do to minimise your footprint:
+There are many small steps you can take to becoming a responsible traveller.
+Read our guide on eco-travel to learn more.

 More on Rajasthan